-The origins of overlanding.
+The history and origins of overlanding.
 It is generally agreed that the term overlanding originated in Australia as a word to describe the herding of livestock across great distances, either to open up new grazing grounds or to transport the livestock.

 In Australia between 1906 and 1910 Alfred Canning surveyed and opened up a stockroute for bringing cattle 1500 km overland from the Kimberley district to the goldfields.
 He returned the following year to commence construction of 51 wells which were set one days march (20 km) apart to feed travelling livestock.